METALS-Nickel firms as plant closure amplifies supply fears

 By Zandi Shabalala

-LONDON, Oct 24 (Reuters) - Nickel touched a one-week high on Thursday after Papua New Guinea ordered the closure of a nickel processing plant over its failure to take remedial action after a slurry spill, intensifying supply concerns
+LONDON, Oct 24 (Reuters) - Nickel touched a one-week high on Thursday after Papua New Guinea ordered the closure of a nickel processing plant over its failure to take remedial action after a slurry spill, intensifying supply concerns.

 The plant owned by Metallurgical Corp of China (MCC) produced nickel hydroxide containing 16,429 tonnes of nickel and 1,497 tonnes of cobalt in the first half of 2019, according to MCC.